Seahawks coach Pete Carroll remains optimistic about the future: ‘You can count on us to figure it out’

 “We’ve been on the same page about everything that’s going on since she took over," Carroll said.

-Still, a season like this and a loss like Sunday’s are the kind that can help sway decisions.
+Still, a season like this and a defeat like the one Sunday are the kind that can help sway decisions.

-A 7-10 record and being able to point to Russell Wilson’s injury and five losses by three points or fewer could color things much differently than 5-12, or even 6-11.
+A 7-10 record and being able to point to Russell Wilson’s injury and five defeats by three points or fewer could color things much differently than 5-12, or even 6-11.

 The Wilson-Carroll relationship also has become under an increasing microscope as the year has gone off the rails, especially considering the reports of Wilson being willing to be traded last season and the Seahawks having had trade talks with the Bears.